 I am a historian of Modern South Asia based at Universitat Pompeu Fabra, Barcelona, where I am a postdoctoral researcher.
-I have a wide interest in the social and cultural history of colonial India in the nineteenth and twentieth centuries, with a particular focus on the princely states, the political and cultural exchanges between the Indian subcontinent and Europe, gender and masculinity, and visual culture.
+I have a wide interest in the social and cultural history of India in the nineteenth and twentieth centuries, with a particular focus on the princely states, the political and cultural exchanges between the Indian subcontinent and Europe, gender and masculinity, and visual culture.